hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_909c87e9-7b24-413a-ba3e-c7c3aa8aca8c-0_1.content.md

 <!--font:Roboto-->

-# "Lost Frontier: Abandoned Research Facility Exploration"
+# Abandoned Research Facility Exploration

 Welcome to "The Lost Frontier", an immersive experience that takes you on a journey through an abandoned research facility in the depths of space.
 Join a group of AInauts and their AI companions as they explore the remnants of a once-thriving scientific community.